 Species and Location

-The SCAF supports applications on the “small cats,” namely all species of the family Felidae excluding the genera Panthera, Uncia, Neofelis, Acinonyx, and the puma (Puma concolor); The following species are eligible for SCAF:
+The SCAF supports work on the “small cats,” namely all species of the family Felidae excluding the genera Panthera, Uncia, Neofelis, Acinonyx, and the puma (Puma concolor).
+The following species are eligible for SCAF:

 - Caracal - Caracal caracal